nebuly-ai/optimate/README.md

 We suggest testing the library on your AI models right away by following the installation instructions below.
 If you want to get a first feel of the library's capabilities or take a look at how `nebullvm` can be readily implemented in an AI workflow, we have built 3 tutorials and notebooks where the library can be tested on the most popular AI frameworks TensorFlow, PyTorch and Hugging Face.

-- <a href="https://github.com/nebuly-ai/nebullvm/tree/main/resources/notebooks/Accelerate-FastAI-Resnet34-with-nebullvm.ipynb">Notebook</a>: Accelerate FastAI's Resnet34 with nebullvm
+- <a href="https://github.com/nebuly-ai/nebullvm/tree/main/resources/notebooks/Accelerate-fast.ai-Resnet34-with-nebullvm.ipynb">Notebook</a>: Accelerate fast.ai's Resnet34 with nebullvm
 - <a href="https://github.com/nebuly-ai/nebullvm/tree/main/resources/notebooks/Accelerate-PyTorch-YOLO-with-nebullvm.ipynb">Notebook</a>: Accelerate PyTorch YOLO with nebullvm
 - <a href="https://github.com/nebuly-ai/nebullvm/tree/main/resources/notebooks/Accelerate-Hugging-Face-GPT2-and-BERT-with-nebullvm.ipynb">Notebook</a>: Accelerate Hugging Face's GPT2 and BERT with nebullvm